wikimedia/operations-debs-varnish4/doc/sphinx/include/vmod_directors.generated.rst

 `rampup`: Optionally specify a specific rampup time for this backend.
 Otherwise, the per-director rampup time is used (see :ref:`func_shard.set_rampup`).

+*weight*: Optionally specify a weight to scale the `shard.reconfigure()` *replicas* parameter. *weight* is limited to at least 1.
+Values above 10 probably do not make much sense.
+The effect of *weight* is also capped such that the total number of replicas does not exceed `UINT32_MAX`.

 NOTE: Backend changes need to be finalized with `shard.reconfigure()` and are only supported on one shard director at a time.